arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 Please add questions or comments for any clarifications or design needs to help with estimation.

-**4. Milestones:** Ariz GMS Moderators will group several related tickets into themes using milestones, such as a new feature or improvements to a specific platform area.
+**4. Milestones:** Ariz GMS will group several related tickets into themes using milestones.

 **5. Start/End Dates:** Active Ariz GMS contributors may assign estimated dates to help us plan roadmap and potential resource needs for specific deliverables.